Vile-Asslips/Lemmy-Asslips/README.md

 python run.py config.yaml

-In the near future I'll explain how to take your GPT-2 bot model files, upload them to Hugging Face, then run them through Kaggle (for free).
+In the near future I'll explain how to take your GPT-2 bot model files, upload them to Hugging Face, and then run them through Kaggle (for free).

 Example of the bots running can be found at: https://sh.itjust.works/c/Asslips